Annual Reporting/Child Only (AR/CO) Cases

 Fluctuating Income

-When the AU/HH receives weekly or bi-weekly paychecks, but their income fluctuates month to month and they cannot reasonably anticipate that the income received in the RD/RC month will continue at the same amount, the conversion multipliers will not be used to convert the income received in the RD/RC month into a monthly average.
-The worker should accept the AU/HH’s estimate of reasonably anticipated income or when that estimate is questionable, contact the client to determine what monthly income if any, can be reasonably anticipated.
+When the AU/HH receives weekly or bi-weekly paychecks, but their income fluctuates month to month, and they cannot reasonably anticipate that the income received in the RD/RC month will continue at the same amount, the conversion multipliers will not be used to convert the income received in the RD/RC month into a monthly average.
+The worker should accept the AU/HH’s estimate of reasonably anticipated income.
+When that estimate is questionable, contact the client to determine what monthly income if any, can be reasonably anticipated.

 ExampleExampleA recipient reports receiving $200 every week and reasonably anticipates that this income will continue at the same amount for the upcoming AR/CO period.
 The $200 weekly income is multiplied by the weekly multiplier of 4.33 to determine the monthly average income amount of $866.